Ana-Niko-byte/seeds-n-saps/README.md

 # H3 Known Bugs & Fixes
 I made sure to debug common and often missed bugs like links to socials and other websites.
 Everything was working correctly, but this is a good habit to have for common debugging.

 I also ran a contrast test using Color Contrast Accessibility Validator to see if my text and its backgrounds were legible.
-The results I received were a little confusing, as some of thr text was read on completely different background colours than what they are actually placed on, and as such I decided to disregard the score I got.
-(See image below from the validator and the actual site).
+The results I received were a little confusing, as some of the text was read on completely different background colours than what they are actually placed on.
+It was only after running the site through WAVE (another accessibility checker) did I realise that the contrast problems were based on the text color and the background color property set under the images, rather than on the image color and the text.

+** image

+I fixed the colours by adding lighter colours to the backgrounds and a set var(--darkgrey) value to text colours, as specified in the root properties of my CSS stylesheet.
+I achieved a full score on legibility accessibility.

+** image

+HTML validation was done using the W3C Markup Validation Service.
+There were a few issues found only on the second page, and were immediately addressed to resolve them.

+**images